GjikaByte/GjikaByte/README.md

 Hi, I'm Andi
 ---

 I'm a data and trading enthusiast with extensive experience in financial modeling and programming.
-I specialize in leveraging data engineering and analytics to drive decision-making and optimize trading strategies.
+I specialise in leveraging data engineering and analytics to drive decision-making and optimise trading strategies.

 🗺️ Based in Haarlem, Netherlands